 As another often-used appliance, your water heater comes in second at 14 percent of your home's energy usage.
 An average water heater will run about 3 hours a day and uses 4500 watts, adding up to 13.5 kWh per day, or 405 kWh per month.
 Use these tips to take the heat off your energy bill:

 Your home appliances account for about 13 percent of the typical electric bill.
 Below are some tips on how to save on your major appliances' energy use:

 An average refrigerator uses 225 watts, and assuming you use your refrigerator all day, you'll use 162 kWh per month.
 Although we can't turn our refrigerators off or use them less, there are other ways to save:

-Washers and dryers collectively use 5 percent of your home’s energy.
+Washers and dryers collectively use about 5 percent of your home's energy.
 These appliances cumulatively use 3045 watts.
-If you used each for one hour per day, your laundry would use about 91 kWh per month.
+If you used each for one hour per day, your laundry appliances would use about 91 kWh per month.
 Keep these tips in mind when you do laundry:

 At 2,500 watts for an oven and 1,500 for a stove on medium-high heat, using these for one hour a day results in 75 kWh and 45 kWh a month, respectively.
 These appliances, particularly your oven, can also make your home warmer and increase the load on your AC.
 Reduce the electricity load from these appliances with these tips:

 Read more kitchen tips: Tips to Save Energy in the Kitchen

 An average dishwasher uses 330 watts.
 Used for one hour each day, that's almost 10 kWh per month.
 Your dishwasher can also affect how hard your AC has to work since it can heat up your home.
 Use these tips to reduce your dishwasher's primary and residual energy use:

 Read more tips: What is My Dishwasher Trying to Tell Me?